ME-ICA/tedana/docs/governance.rst

 physics, and advanced data processing methods to assume a primary project leader role.
 Even if such a person was interested, it may not benefit the project to overly rely on the existence of one person.
-We developed the following system the several goals in mind:
+We developed the following system with several goals in mind:

 - Grow the community.
 - Strive for consensus.